DevikaPrasanth/linkedin-data-scraper/linkedin-scraper/README.md

 ---

-## Authentication Note
+## Authentication (LinkedIn Cookies)

-This project uses LinkedIn session cookies for authentication.

-For security reasons:
-- `cookies.json` is intentionally excluded from the repository.
-- To run the scraper, users must manually export their own LinkedIn cookies and place them in the project root as `cookies.json`.

-Refer to the setup section for instructions.
+LinkedIn authentication is handled using session cookies.

+For security reasons, real cookies are not included in this repository.

+### Setup Steps
+1. Log in to LinkedIn using Chrome
+2. Open DevTools → Application → Cookies → https://www.linkedin.com
+3. Copy the `li_at` cookie
+4. Create a file named `cookies.json` in the project root
+5. Follow the structure shown in `cookies.sample.json`

+The scraper will not work without a valid authenticated session.

 ## Installation